MaestroThe UI design product. | Form Builder | 21.11 This feature was updated in 21.11.

 A typical example of a form that has multiple languages configured is shown below:

 So far, languages, which you've configured in a form, are stored with that form.
-This has some certain advantages; however, you need to re-build and publish the form each time a translation is updated.
+This has some certain advantages, such as it automatically handles things like refactoring - when you add or remove a component or its text, the Maestro editor updates all languages' dictionaries accordingly.
+However, you need to re-build and publish the form each time a translation is updated.
 This could be a significant drawback when the form is deployed in many form spaces and across multiple environments.

 To make such updates easier to perform, starting from version 21.11, Maestro gives you the ability to retrieve translation CSV files from external locations and automatically refresh the form so all translated items are rendered in a desired language or as defined by a current locale.
 This way you can maintain and edit multiple translations outside the form meaning you don't need to republish it to propagate any changes.
 It goes even further -- you can update translations or even add new languages in real-time.
 For this you must use runtime branding functionality.